Balanced Scorecard : Strategic Management System-2Human Resource

 These measures of corporate performance are based on history and also vary from organization to organization.

-As the BSC is holistic approach, any key objectives that is related to company's financial health and the performance may include in this perspective as given below:
+As the BSC is a holistic approach, any key objectives that are related to the company's financial health and performance may include in this perspective as given below:

 In the end,